SteeltoeOSS/Documentation/docs/discovery/netflix-eureka.md

 # Netflix Eureka

 The Eureka client implementation lets applications register services with a Eureka server and discover services registered by other applications.
-This Steeltoe client is an implementation of the 1.0 version of the Netflix Eureka client.

 In addition to the Quick Start below, the following Steeltoe sample applications may help you to understand how to use this client:

 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore): A sample application showing how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a microservices-based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
 * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot microservices-based sample application showing interoperability between Java and .NET on Cloud Foundry.
 It is secured with OAuth2 Security Services and uses Spring Cloud Services.

-## Usage

-You should have some familiarity with the .NET [configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) before starting to use the client.
-You need a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the client.

-You should also know how the ASP.NET Core [`Startup`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services and the middleware used in the application.
-Pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.

-You should also have a good understanding of the [Spring Cloud Eureka Server](https://projects.spring.io/spring-cloud/).

-To use the Steeltoe Discovery client, you need to:

-* Add the appropriate NuGet package reference to your project.
-* Configure the settings the discovery client uses to register services in the service registry.
-* Configure the settings the discovery client uses to discover services in the service registry.
-* Add and use the discovery client service in the application.
-* Use an injected `IDiscoveryClient` to lookup services.

-### Eureka Settings
+## Eureka Settings

 To get the Steeltoe Discovery client to properly communicate with the Eureka server, you need to provide a few configuration settings to the client.